Ayush-Raj-0304/babycode-assignment/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with your Firebase configuration (optional for demo mode):
+3. Create a `.env` file in the root directory with your Firebase configuration:
    ```
    VITE_FIREBASE_API_KEY=your_api_key
    VITE_FIREBASE_AUTH_DOMAIN=your_auth_domain